shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 @note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

+@note  Care must be taken when HAL_RCCEx_PeriphCLKConfig() is used to select the RTC clock source; in this
+       case the Backup domain will be reset in order to modify the RTC Clock source, as consequence RTC
+       registers (including the backup registers) and RCC_BDCR register are set to their reset values.

 @note The connection of the LCD reset pin to a dedicated GPIO PK7 instead of the STM32F469 NRST pin may cause residual display on LCD with applications/examples that do not require display.
 	  The LCD clear can be ensured by hardware through the board's power off/power on or by software calling the BSP_LCD_Reset() function.